virgili0/Virgilio/How To Contribute/README.md

 That's it!

 Soon i'm also uploading here a "guide" about how to write a guide!
-So you can become effective if you aren't already, and spread the knowledge you have about whatever you like :)
+So, you'll be able to spread the knowledge you have about whatever you like :)